cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/mapreduce-programs.rst

 MapReduce Program Examples
 ==========================

-- For an example of **a MapReduce program,** see the :ref:`Purchase
-  <examples-purchase>` example.

-- For a longer example, the how-to guide :ref:`cdap-mapreduce-guide` also demonstrates the use of MapReduce.
+- For an example, the how-to guide :ref:`cdap-mapreduce-guide` demonstrates the use of MapReduce.

 - The :ref:`Tutorial <tutorials>` :ref:`WISE: Web Analytics <cdap-tutorial-wise>` uses MapReduce.